GoswamiDhiman/EmoMix-3L/README.md

-# EmoMix-3L: A Novel Code-Mixed Test Dataset in Bangla-English-Hindi for Multilabel Emotion Detection
+# EmoMix-3L: A Code-Mixed Dataset for Bangla-English-Hindi Emotion Detection

 **Publication**: *The 7th Workshop on Indian Language Data: Resources and Evaluation (WILDRE) under LREC-COLING-2024.*